Vanderson7593/bookApp/README.md

 yarn install
 ```
 ## Running the android app
-Use the package manager yarn or npm to install foobar.
+Use the package manager yarn or npm to install dependencies.
 Make sure that your AVD is running

 ```js